braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/installation_methods/manual_integration.md

 {: .ws-td-nw-1}

 {% alert warning %}
 [BrazeNotificationService](https://braze-inc.github.io/braze-swift-sdk/tutorials/braze/b2-rich-push-notifications) and [BrazePushStory](https://braze-inc.github.io/braze-swift-sdk/tutorials/braze/b3-push-stories) are extension modules that provide additional functionality and should not be added directly to your main application target.
-Instead follow the linked guides to integrate them separately into their respective target extensions.
+Instead, follow the linked guides to integrate them separately into their respective target extensions.
 {% endalert %}

 ## Step 3: Linking against the frameworks